niklasramo/popo.js/README.md

 `left-right top-bottom` *(e.g. "push none")*
 `left-right-top-bottom` *(e.g. "push")*

 `push` method tries to keep the targeted sides of the target element within the container element's boundaries.
 If you assign `push` method to the opposite sides the force of push will be equal on both sides.
-If you want to force one of the sides to be always pushed fully inside the container element's area, you can assign a forced push to that side with `push+` method.
+However, if the container element is smaller than the target element and you want to make sure that a specific side will always be pushed fully inside the container element's area you can use the `push+` (forced push) method to make it happen.

 **Using the callback function**